rlmic/literate-economic-analysis/README.md

-[^1]: This tutorial was launched as part of the [Research Transparency and Reproducibility Training (RT2) 2023](https://www.bitss.org/event-types/rt2-institute/), a confederence hosted at the University of California, Berkeley that aims to provide an overview of tools and practices for transparent and reproducible social science research.
+[^1]: This tutorial was launched as part of the [Research Transparency and Reproducibility Training (RT2) 2023](https://www.bitss.org/event-types/rt2-institute/), a conference hosted at the University of California, Berkeley that aims to provide an overview of tools and practices for transparent and reproducible social science research.